Jaswar/facial_palsy_simulation/README.md

     --train
 ```

-It is also important to generate the second INR for the flipped deformed surface.
+Next, one can generate the second INR for the flipped deformed surface.
 To do so, one needs to run the script `flip_surface.py` followed by another
 call to `train_inr.py` with `deformed_path` being set to this new flipped surface.
 Running `flip_surface.py` can be done with the following:

 ```bash